MiddleRaster/MiddleRaster.github.io/TDD/cpp/BowlingGame/ArrayOfInts/Step2.md

 permalink: /TDD/cpp/BowlingGame/ArrayOfInts/Step2.html
 ---

-There are several ways of failing that firts test, but here's particularly simple one:
+There are several ways of failing that first test, but here's particularly simple one:

 ```
 #ifndef BOWLING_H